Comments •• Views

 Clients

-Insight considers clients to be the most important stakeholder and we prioritise client interests at all times.
-In an environment where the needs of clients are rapidly evolving, Insight aims to achieve a deep understanding of clients’ needs and considers client engagement as a key element of promoting the long-term success of the Company.
-As part of its duty to promote the success of the business, the Board continually monitors the overall investment performance of the business.
+Insight considers clients to be the most important stakeholder and prioritises clients’ interests at all times.
+In an environment where the needs of clients are rapidly evolving, Insight aims to achieve a deep understanding of clients’ needs and considers client engagement to be a key element of promoting the long-term success of the Company.

 Employees